expressjs/security-wg/docs/handle_security_reports.md

 ## Roles & Responsibilities

+### Finder

+This person identifies a potential security vulnerability in the project.
+The Finder may or may not be the same person as the Reporter.
+If the Finder is not the Reporter, they may share the details with someone else who submits the report to the Security Triage Team.

+**Responsibilities**
+- Identify potential security vulnerabilities in the project.
+- Share sufficient details about the vulnerability with the Reporter or directly with the Security Triage Team.

+**Expectations**
+- Follow responsible disclosure guidelines by ensuring the vulnerability is reported privately before public disclosure.
+- Provide clear and accurate information about the vulnerability to facilitate the reporting process.

 ### Reporter

 This person submits a security report to the Security Triage Team and provides detailed information about the suspected vulnerability.
-It is expected that the reporter will cooperate with the Security Triage Team during this process and follows responsible disclosure guidelines.
+It is expected that the Reporter will cooperate with the Security Triage Team during this process and follow responsible disclosure guidelines.

 **Responsibilities**
 - Submit a security report to the Security Triage Team.